Degrees and Certifications:

 Bachelor of Fine Art, Texas Tech University Master of Fine Arts, University of Kentucky

-Ted Kincaid is a nationally-recognized artist and professional educator with thirty years experience in secondary and higher education.
+Ted Kincaid is a nationally-recognized artist and professional educator with over thirty years experience in secondary and higher education.
 His art is represented and exhibited nationally, and is included in the permanent collections of major museums, public and private collections, including The Dallas Museum of Art, The Museum of Fine Arts in Houston, The San Antonio Museum of Art, Neiman Marcus, Microsoft Corporation, The Georgia Museum of Art and The U.S. State Department.

 On teaching, Kincaid firmly believes in balance.
 “I think that a good education in the visual arts has to include equal amounts of historical and contemporary issues, cutting-edge technology and handiwork, non-objective and realism, and fact and fantasy.
 It’s important that students realize that art is not about the ability to draw a straight line, its about the ability to learn to see.
 The concepts and skills that comprise the basic foundations of the visual arts are applicable to success in any field, and allow one to approach problem-solving from multiple angles.
 Art is meant to be challenging, to force us to think about the way we think.
 If my students graduate with that knowledge, then I feel that I have succeeded.”